Thumbelina: A Magical Story: Media

 Produced by Enoki Films and adapted from the original Hans Christian Andersen fairy tale Thumbelina by Akiyoshi Sakai, it premiered in Japan on TV Tokyo on September 30, 1992, and ran for twenty-six episodes until its conclusion on March 31, 1993.

 The series was licensed for release in North America by Starmaker Entertainment, which released the series to VHS format under the name Thumbelina on December 16, 1993.
 The Starmaker release was heavily edited, with director Jim Terry reducing the series to an eighty-minute film.
-On May 9, 2006, Digiview Entertainment re-released the Starmaker version to Region 1 DVD as Thumbelina: A Magical Story.
+Digiview Entertainment re-released the Starmaker version to Region 1 DVD as Thumbelina: A Magical Story on May 9, 2006.
 The full series is also licensed for regional language releases in Colombia by Centauro Comunicaciones and in Italy by Italia 1 which broadcast the Italian dub on its channel.

 The series uses two pieces of theme music, one opening and one ending theme, both performed by Yuki Matsura.
-The opening theme is "Welcome to the Planetarium (プラネタリウムにようこそ) while the ending theme is "Whistling of the Hills (口笛の丘").
+The opening theme is "Welcome to the Planetarium" (プラネタリウムにようこそ) while the ending theme is "Whistling of the Hills" (口笛の丘).